OpenDevEd/zotero-lib/README.md

 To use this cmd you need to provide your db name along with one or more options.
 The options which you can specify are detailed below.

 `--sync` make local db synced with online library
-`--export-json=<file-name.json>` export localdb as json with given `file-name.json`
+`--lookup` allow you to lookup specific items in the local db `--keys` this must be used with `--lookup` to specify specfic keys you want to locate `--export-json=<file-name.json>` export localdb as json with given `file-name.json`

 These options are optional and can be combined as required.
-If both options are specified then database will be synced locally first then data from local db will be exported as json.
+If all options are specified then they will be read/applied in above order.

 #### Examples